Uranium mining in the Bancroft area: Other mines

-Old Smokey Occurrence

 Nu-Age Uranium Mines Limited owned the Old Smokey Occurrence, also known as the Tripp property and the Montgomery property.
 Surveying was done by Nu-Age Uranium Mines in 1955 and by Imperial Oil Limited in 1975.
 Although a 50-ton-per-day concentrator was known to be on site in the 1950s, the production quantities are unknown.

-Blue Rock Cerium Mines

 Blue Rock Cerium Mines Limited started exploratory work for a mine at a location in Monmouth township (now known as Highlands East, Ontario) during 1954.

-Silver Crater Mine

 Silver Crater Mines company purchased the Silver Crater Mine in Cardiff, Ontario in 1953 hoping to find uranium.
-The mine produced betafite crystals, which contained 15% to 20% uranium, until it was closed in 1955.
+The mine produced betafite crystals, which contained 15% to 20% uranium.

 Economic and political influence

-Economic growth

 Eldorado Mining and Refining Limited was the crown company that purchased all uranium oxide in Canada; it entered into contracts with mine owners at fixed prices.
 Faraday Mine alone produced $54 million of uranium ore, creating a rapid economic boom.
 The mine succeeded due to a combination of economic factors, including Bancroft's geographical proximity to the only uranium processing facility in Canada (located at Port Hope) and a good road and rail network.

 Employment of miners in Bancroft started in 1955 and peaked in 1958 at around 1,600 jobs.
 Mine workers unionized in 1957, forming Local 1006 Bancroft Mine and Mill Worker's Union.
 Housing for miners was quickly established around the mines and in nearby Bancroft village, which extended to cover 4 sqmi.
 Other construction quickly followed, including two single-men's bunkhouses, a canteen, an eleven-room school, an ice-curling rink, and a recreation center.
 In 1957, a swimming pool was started.